How much energy does a solar panel produce?

 Solar panel power output can get confusing fast.
 Is 400 watts good?
 420 watts?
 Should you opt for the 450-watt panel?
 Is it worth the extra cost?

-About 97% of home solar panels installed in 2025 produce between 400 and 460 watts, based on thousands of quotes from the EnergySage Marketplace.
+About 97% of home solar panels quoted in the second half of 2025 produce between 400 and 460 watts, based on thousands of quotes from the EnergySage Marketplace.
 But wattage alone doesn't tell the whole story.
 In fact, efficiency matters more than wattage when comparing solar panels—a higher wattage can simply mean that a panel is larger.

 The panels you choose help determine how much you'll save on electric bills.
 Install panels that don't produce enough power, and you'll wait years longer to break even.
 Choose panels with an output that's too high for your roof space or energy needs, and you'll waste money on capacity you'll never use.